gearup2000/k8s/4. Using kubectl with multiple kubernetes clusters/README.md

 The asterix indicates the current-context.

-If we apply the commnand ```kubectl get nodes```.
-The output will show the nodes of current cluster, which is k8s-cluster-2.
+Applying the commnand ```kubectl get nodes```.
+The output shows the nodes of current cluster, which is k8s-cluster-2.

 ```
 NAME            STATUS   ROLES           AGE     VERSION                                                                                                               k8s-cluster-2   Ready    control-plane   3h31m   v1.32.0